 Occasionally, accidents will occur in the Center for Excellence in Healthcare Simulation (aka the lab).
 Should a student be injured as a result of an accident, the student must comply with all accident and injury protocols established at the university.
-If you have a needle-stick injury, or other related injury, go directly to the University Health Care (UHC) or your private health care provider to receive the proper treatment and follow-up care.
+If you have a needle-stick injury, or other related injury, first wash wound immediately, and then go directly to the University Health Care (UHC) or your private health care provider to receive the proper treatment and follow-up care.
 The student has the right to refuse recommended medical treatment at the health clinic.

-The student must report the incident on the Pace safe mobile app and the program and upload any supporting documents as soon as possible
+The student must report the incident on the Pace safe mobile app and the program and upload any supporting documents as soon as possible.